FAC29A/hot-gitato/README.md

 Typos found, well played

-### Lucien again
+### 2. Lucien
-Just made a little animation: now the logo is rolling!
+add a little animation and styling : now the github logo is rolling!

 ## Chat